DecentraLabsCom/Tokenomics/README.md

 > ⚠️ *Note: This is a preliminary policy and may evolve over the course of the project.*

 - 🔢 **Initial total supply**: 1 million $LAB.
+- ⛏️ **Minting policy**: Dynamic.
+  - Only the tokens that are actively needed to run the network are minted; the rest remain locked or un‑minted until the corresponding trigger occurs.
 - 📦 **Initial distribution**:
-  - 40% Lab usage incentives (usage mining)
+  - 45% Lab usage incentives (usage mining): minted‑on‑demand whenever a user books lab time or consumables.
-  - 20% Project treasury
+  - 15% Project treasury: pre‑minted into a timelock controlled by treasury multisig.
-  - 20% Institutional funding pool
+  - 20% Institutional funding pool: granted per on‑boarded institution or periodically by DAO vote.
-  - 10% Founding team
+  - 8% Founding team: pre‑minted, 36‑month linear vesting + 6‑month cliff.
-  - 10% Liquidity & exchange listings
+  - 12% Liquidity & exchange listings: seed liquidity pools at launch; LP tokens time‑locked.

 - 🔁 **Controlled inflation**:
   - Additional emissions for usage and governance participation will be subject to community decisions.